DeepRegNet/DeepReg/docs/source/docs/cli.md

   `--gpu_allow_growth` or `-gr`, if given, TensorFlow will only grow the memory usage as is needed.

-  Default is to allocate all available GPU memory.
+  By default it allocates all available GPU memory.

   Example usage: